 A: The Festival is held in a natural, outdoor setting.
 Wheelchairs and motorized wheelchairs are allowed.
 We have disabled accessible parking, and disabled accessible portable toilets.

-A: We do not have wheelchairs or strollers for rent, but we do offer motorized scooters for rent.
+A: We do not have wheelchairs or strollers for rent, but we do offer a limited number of motorized scooters for rent.

 Scooter Rental Information:

 Full Day – 9:00am – 6:00pm – $60.00